Erionis/Cars-EDA/README.md

 # Cars-EDA
-Analyzing the Prices of Cars
+Analyzing the Prices of Cars using Linear Regression Models and Clustering tecniques.